Bolivia: Conserving the Blue-throated Macaw and the Beni Savanna - Biome Conservation

 Conservation Value:

 The Critically Endangered blue-throated macaw, with a total wild population of fewer than 350 individuals, is found only in the Beni Savanna of Bolivia, where Barba Azul Reserve constitutes key non-breeding habitat, with counts of up to 209 birds (2024).
 The reserve also protects the Beni Savanna ecosystem in a natural state, protecting it from fires and overgrazing.
-As many as 2,450 buff-breasted sandpipers (a Vulnerable species) use the reserve on migration, making this the most important stopover site in Bolivia.
+As many as 2,450 buff-breasted sandpipers (VU) use the reserve on migration, making this the most important stopover site in Bolivia.
 Of its 146 mammal species, several are found nowhere else in Amazonia, including the Beni titi monkey (Endangered), maned wolf (Near Threatened), and the pampas deer.
 Also present are the southern tamandua, black howler monkey, capybara, jaguar and high concentrations of giant anteater.
-(See our Gallery, below, and Armonia’s wonderful Photo/Video gallery.
+(See our Gallery, below, and Armonia’s wonderful Photo/Video gallery)

 Threats: